50-26-Great Vocals

 Writer/Composer: Carl Orff

-This 24-movement cantata from composer Carl Orff has become an anthem for expectation connected to impending disaster.
-The extraordinary vocal chorus delivers this Classical piece in a step-by-step fashion toward a terrifying and ecstatic explosion.
+This 24-movement cantata from composer Carl Orff has become an anthem for the expectation connected to impending disaster.
+The extraordinary vocal chorus delivers this Classical piece in a step-by-step fashion—toward a terrifying and ecstatic, explosion conclusion.
 Translated from Medieval poems to modern Latin, the piece literally means O Fate, and it’s been used in multitudes of movies and major cultural events.
-Its rousing chorus remind us that we love great voices united in great numbers.
-Oh, but the beauty of its beginning and its inevitable crescendo is beyond description—truly an Exhilarating experience!
+Its rousing chorus remind us that we also love great voices united in great numbers.
+Oh, but the beauty of its beginning and its inevitable crescendo is beyond description—truly an Exhilarating Experience!
 Wow!
 Spectacular!

 Link # 1 Original Music video from writer composer Carl Orff.
 Link # 2 Live performance conducted by Andrei Rieu and chorus.